-University Senior Lecturer and Fellow of Downing College, University of Cambridge
+University Associate Professor and Fellow of Downing College, University of Cambridge

 Michael Bravo is Convenor of the Circumpolar History and Public Policy Research Group at the Scott Polar Research Institute, as well being a member of the Geography Department's Society and Environment Research Group.